-Over the last 23 years of scouting my troop has used the Wizard of Oz theme for many different events, day camp, parties and a Girl Scout ceremony.
-I highly recommend this theme the girls have always enjoyed it and there are so many ways you can use it to teach Girl Scout skills, a great example is fire building.
+Over the last 23 years of scouting my troop has used the Wizard of Oz theme for many different events, day camp, parties and a GS ceremony.
+I highly recommend this theme the girls have always enjoyed it and there are so many ways you can use it to teach scout skills, a great example is fire building.
 The way we incorporated the theme is to teach fire safety and explain we have to be careful because remember scarecrows will burn.
 We built a edible fire and the girls had to make sure the fire was built right before they were allowed to eat it.
 We also asked review questions as we went around checking fires to see if they understood what we taught them.
 There are a variety of snack items you can use for this, below is the items we used on ours and directions for activity.

 Things you will Need: